blockchainsllc/in3-docs/docs/api-c.md

 node_weight_t* in3_node_list_fill_weight(in3_t *c, in3_node_t *all_nodes, in3_node_weight_t *weights, int len, _time_t now, float *total_weight, int *total_found);
 ```

-filters and fills the weights on a returned linked list.
+Filters and fills the weights on a returned linked list.

 arguments:
 ```eval_rst